 |Power supplies||2+2 redundant 650W AC||1+1 redundant 650W AC|

-EndaceAccess headend systems leverage the power of Endace’s proven DAG® technology to deliver continuous, 100% accurate feeds of traffic to third-party tools.
+EndaceAccess Head-Ends deliver continuous, 100% accurate feeds of traffic to third-party tools.
 Uniquely, EndaceAccess systems support both LAN and WAN protocols, making them ideal for both new data center builds and high-speed WAN deployments.
-They are designed to interoperate with any third-party or custom monitoring tool as well as our own range of intelligent network recorders and hosting platforms.
+They are designed to interoperate with any third-party or custom monitoring tool as well as our own range of EndaceProbe™ network recorders and hosting platforms.

-EndaceAccess systems support 2 ingress ports, which connect to the network in either direction via a passive network tap.
-Utilizing a custom-built flow-safe load-balancing algorithm, network traffic is steered towards 12x10Gbps egress ports for connection to 10Gbps ports on remote appliances.
+EndaceAccess Head-Ends support 2 ingress ports, which connect to the network in either direction via a passive network tap.
+Using a flow-safe, load-balancing algorithm, network traffic is steered towards 12x10Gbps egress ports for connection to 10Gbps ports on remote appliances.
 An important benefit of an intelligent load-balancing algorithm is that it allows traffic to be throttled to ensure that the receiving tool does not become overloaded.
-If the receiving 10Gbps monitoring tool can only handle 3Gbps of traffic before it saturates, the EndaceAccess system ensures that it never receives more than 3Gbps of traffic.
+If the receiving 10Gbps monitoring tool can only handle 3Gbps of traffic before it saturates, the EndaceAccess system ensures it never receives more than 3Gbps of traffic.

-The headend system typically sits at the top of the rack and feeds multiple appliances racked below it.
-Each of the appliances in the rack sees a a discrete 10Gbps output feed from the originating 100G or 40G link.
+An EndaceAccess Headend typically sits at the top of the rack and feeds multiple appliances in the rack below it.
+Each of the appliances in the rack sees a discrete 10Gbps output feed (or multiple 10Gbs feeds) from the originating 100GbE or 40GbE link.

-Just how many appliances are required to consume the traffic depends on how much traffic there is and the real throughput performance of the appliances being used.
-With 20Gbps of traffic in each direction and an appliance that's capable of handling 5Gbps of bi-directional traffic, 4 appliances will be required.
-Up to 12x10Gbps ports can be fed from an EndaceAccess headend.
+The number of appliances required to consume the traffic depends on how much traffic there is and the real throughput performance of the appliances being used.
+With 20Gbps of traffic in each direction and an appliance that's capable of handling 5Gbps of bi-directional traffic, four appliances will be needed.

-From a management perspective, EndaceAccess headends support CLI and web configuration interfaces, as well as providing support for SNMPv3 status and statistics.
-A full range of statistics can be extracted.
-EndaceAccess systems are highly resilient with redundant power supplies, fully redundant SSD-based system disks and can be upgraded without impacting packet processing.
+EndaceAccess Head-Ends are highly resilient with redundant power supplies, fully redundant SSD-based system disks and can be upgraded without impacting packet processing.

-For many organizations, the transition to 100G prompts a complete reevaluation of their monitoring strategy.
-Although the ability to see a 100G link as multiple 10Gbps links solves the basic problem, it is not perfect as engineers ideally want to see the link as a single ‘rolled-up’ entity, which is beyond the capability of most of today's 10Gbps tools.
+For many organizations, the transition to 100GbE prompts a complete reevaluation of their monitoring strategy.
+Although the ability to see a 100GbE link as multiple 10GbE links solves the basic problem, it is not perfect because engineers ideally want to see the link as a single"rolled-up" entity, and this is beyond the capability of most of today's 10GbE tools.